- Best Commercial Vacuum Cleaners Reviews

 If you’re new to cleaning and maintaining a business venue, you might be tempted to try to do your regular upkeep with a good, old household vacuum cleaner.
 But sooner rather than later, you’ll see exactly why that’s not a great idea.

 Household vacuum cleaners are designed to clean a lot of everyday pollutants like food crumbs, dander, and hair from carpeted and bare floors of homes.
 For as long as you vacuum once a week, change the dust bag, and wash the filter of your vacuum regularly, it’s going to do just fine for a few years.
 However, if you try to use the same vacuum cleaner in a business setting, where you need to vacuum practically at the end of each workday, your regular domestic vacuum cleaner is going to show signs of heavy wear and tear after only a couple of months.
 Soon enough, it will start overheating or losing its suction power.
-The battery of any cordless model will inevitably lose its durability to the point where you need to recharge every 10 minutes or so.
+The battery of any commercial cordless vacuums will inevitably lose its durability to the point where you need to recharge every 10 minutes or so.

 Commercial vacuum cleaners are made to work overtime.
 They are designed for continuous use, day after day, for several hours a day.
 Because they’re able to handle long working hours on a daily basis, they are also far more durable compared to domestic models.
 Where a household vac would last 2 years, a commercial model lasts at least 5, without ever losing its suction power or overheating.
 Finally, commercial models are simply more powerful, which means you can vacuum the same area in a much shorter time period.
 In short, a commercial vacuum cleaner is always ready to go when you need it, many uses and many years after purchase.